 - to provide opportunities for social contacts amongst Paralegals

 What We Do

 NALP's aim is to strengthen the voice of NALP Paralegals in the legal world.
 NALP has advocated in the past on behalf of its members, to the The Law Society, and Bar Council.

-NALP encourages all its members who wish to become Professional Paralegal Practitioners, to gain a PPR Paralegal Practising Certificate subject to eligibility, insurance requirements and competency.
-The PPR
+NALP encourages all its members who wish to practise in their own right, to gain a NALP Licence to Practice subject to eligibility, insurance requirements and competency.